yshlae/Jorge-s-Casa-de-Sans-Rival-Cafe/README.md

 ### Running the Program 👩‍💻

-To run the ResQnect system, follow these steps:
+To run the SanServe-All system, follow these steps:
 1. Clone the repository:
    ```bash
    git clone https://github.com/yshlae/ResQnect.git